 Distinguish Among Personal and Professional Social Media Usage

-They’re talking about political issues and things that are quite different than what they want to share professionally.
+They’re talking about political issues and things quite different from what they want to share professionally.

 Avoid Dangerous Assumptions

 What we tend to see over and over again for colocation services is that Twitter and LinkedIn seem to be the go-to channels.

 However, all of this needs to be validated because your buyer personas may be a little – or even a lot- different.

 And even within some of those go-to channels, the slices, the topics, the strategies, the themes, the groups you go after, and the hashtags you go after are going to be completely different.